typicaalusername/TypicalsConvertingLibrary/README.md

 lib.Align2(Part0, Part1, Position, Angle) - same thing as Align1 but without velocity built in

 lib.RemoveMesh(instance) - removes the mesh of the instance | automatically finds the mesh without the name of it

+# Docs | Animations

+lib.R6(rig.Animate) - gives your rig r6 animations

+# Docs | Hat Duplicate Finder

+execute the loadstring - renames all duplicates of the same hat or hat with the same exact name